crmne/paolino.me/_posts/2025-01-02-agi-objective-drift.md

 ---

-Note: This article was written in collaboration with an AI assistant, which feels appropriately meta given the topic.
+Note: This article was written in collaboration with an AI assistant, which feels appropriately meta given the topic 😉.
 All ideas, analysis, and insights are my own - I just had help making them clearer and more engaging.

-This practical experience with AI extends to my work: I'm currently building [chatwithwork.com][cww], a tool that gives companies' internal knowledge the power of AI, and [vettr.ai][vettr], which is revolutionizing startup screening for VCs through AI-powered interviews.
-Previously, I worked on [freshflow.ai][fresh], where we developed AI systems to optimize fresh produce ordering in supermarkets.
+Want to see these ideas in action?
+I'm building [chatwithwork.com][cww], bringing the power of AI to companies' knowledge bases, and [vettr.ai][vettr], using AI for smarter startup screening.
+Previously at [freshflow.ai][fresh], we used AI to optimize supermarket produce ordering.
+Each project explores a different aspect of how AI systems can be genuinely helpful today, while raising fascinating questions about their evolution.

 [cww]: https://chatwithwork.com
 [vettr]: https://vettr.ai